Hall Printing File Checklist

 With Adobe Photoshop and Illustrator you create a pdf by saving as a pdf.
 With InDesign you export to pdf.
 With all the Adobe applications we recommend you use our Hall Printing or Press Quality for your pdf settings.
 Also if using the Press Quality settings, select use trim marks and document bleed.

 Some windows applications don’t have the option to save or print your designs as pdfs.
-This is where the free PDF Printer from comes in handy.
-Simply download, install and follow the prompts to start printing to PDF from almost any Windows program.
+This is where a free PDF Printer from comes in handy.
+Simply download one, install and follow the prompts to start printing to PDF from almost any Windows program.

 ICC profiles are a way of standardizing colour value across devices.
 We use the ‘Coated GRACOL 2006’ colorspace for most digital printing.
 You can choose to embed a specific colour profile into your digital file, which our printer will then convert to CIELAB (a device-independent way of defining colour), and from there to the best mix of CMYK that the device is capable of producing in order to define the desired colour.
 Because everything is device-dependant, we recommend always viewing a printed proof before placing an order to ensure you are using the best profile and colour values for your project.